Ion Temperature Effects on Plasma Flow in the Magnetic Mirror Configuration: The accelerating potential for the case of cold ions

-Equation (\ref{dl}) shows that the local value of the plasma velocity is defined by the local value of the magnetic field.
-It is important to note that this solution has a global character defined by the regularization condition at the sonic point, $V_\parallel =c_s$.
-For cold plasma, the sonic point is at ${\partial \ln B}/ {\partial z}=0 $, and the condition for the regular (smooth) solution defines the velocity derivative at this point, therefore fixing the velocity profile globally.
-Note that for isothermal electrons the absolute value of plasma density $n$ scales out.
-In what follows, we show the plasma density normalized to the value $n_0$ at $z=0$:
+As it is shown in Figs.~1b-1c, changing the profile of the magnetic field under the constant mirror ratio modifies the velocity, density and potential profiles but the values at $z=0$ and $z=L$ remain the same.
+The plasma density is normalized to the value $n_0$ at $z=0$: Equation (\ref{dl}) shows that the local value of the plasma velocity is defined by the local value of the magnetic field.
+It is important to note that this solution has a global character defined by the regularization condition at the sonic point, $V_\parallel =c_s$, which for cold plasma occurs at the point of the maximum magnetic field, where ${\partial \ln B}/ {\partial z}=0 $.
+The condition for the regular (smooth) solution at the sonic point defines the velocity derivative at this point, therefore fixing the velocity profile globally.
+Changing the values of the mirror ratio $R$ modifies the velocities at $z=0$ and $z=L$ but the value at the maximum $z=z_m$ remains equal to $c_s$, as shown in Fig.~2.
+Note that different values of the mirror ratio were considered by changing the value of both $\delta$ and $B_0$.
+The values of $\delta$ were adjusted as to ensure that the magnetic field with different R values would overlap at $z/L = 0.5$, i.e. to have the same derivative $\partial V_\Vert/\partial z$ at $z=z_m$.

-One can see from equation (\ref{dl}) that the sub-sonic acceleration, $M\left(z\right) < 1$, is mostly due to the effective area decrease, while equations in the super-sonic regime, $M\left(z\right) > 1$, the acceleration is driven by the electric field due to the electron pressure.
-The velocity, density, and potential profiles for different values of $\delta$ and the same $R = 4$ mirror ratio are shown in the figures \ref{cold-ions-M-R4}, \ref{cold-ions-plasma-density-R4}, and \ref{cold-ions-potential-R4}.
 Increase of the mirror ratio leads to the decrease of the initial velocity $M_0\equiv M(0)<1$, and increase of the exit velocity at $z=L$, $M_L \equiv M(L)>1$.
-The plasma velocity at the nozzle exit only depends on the mirror ratio R (regardless of the details of the magnetic field profile), and has weak logarithmic divergence for $R>>1$, as is shown in Fig. \ref{cold-ions-multiple-mirror-ratios}.
+The plasma velocity at the nozzle exit only depends on the mirror ratio R (regardless of the details of the magnetic field profile), and has weak logarithmic divergence for $R>>1$.